fedora-copr/debate/user-ssh-builders/README.md

 - It is not possible to override a status of an already finished build
 - Users cannot take a build from the queue (maybe not even theirs) and process it
+- The (broken) builder is not used for any other consequent builds by the user.
+We can generate unique `--sandbox` for the ticket.